honinboshindou/devc-batch23/README.md

 Hi HUmans!

-This is used to learn javascript
+This is used to learn HTML, CSS and javascript